 Besides, there’s always one headhunter who wants to know the structure of the companies where you’ve worked, another one who wants to see the personal results you’ve achieved and another one who’s only interested in knowing the skills you’ve acquired.

-I should keep 200 different types of CVs up to date.
+I should keep updated 200 different types of CVs.